jackiesogi/TitanVideoEditor/Engine/documentation.md

 | `splitseek`   | Time in the video to split it into two parts.      |
 | `ofilepath1`  | Output file path for the first split video.        |
 | `ofilepath2`  | Output file path for the second split video.       |

-// ...
-(Repeat the structure for each function)

 #### `void concat(std::string &ofilepath)`